Tuesday, 19 November 2019

 Method:

-1. Place flour, cocoa, nuts, spices & baking soda into a bowl; stir with a large whisk
+1. Whisk together flour, cocoa, nuts, spices & baking soda into a bowl;

-2. In a separate bowl, beat butter and sugars (zap butter in microwave 20secs if not soft enough) until light & fluffy; it will take a few mins (You will need electric beaters, a stand-alone mixer or masses of elbow power.)
+2. In a separate large bowl, beat butter and sugars (zap butter in microwave 20secs if not soft enough) until light & fluffy; it will take a few mins (electric beaters, a stand-alone mixer or masses of elbow power.)

 3. Add egg, molasses & vanilla and orange zest to butter; beat until completely incorporated